-- 57 Key words: Water resources engineering, stochastic theory, curriculum, computer-aided - 58 visualization.
-OpenGL, C++.
+Keywords: water resources engineering; stochastic theory; curriculum; computer-aided visualization.
+OpenGL; C++

-60 1.0 INTRODUCTION: MOTIVATION FOR STOCHASTIC THEORY 61 VISUALIZATION
+INTRODUCTION: MOTIVATION FOR STOCHASTIC THEORY VISUALIZATION

-62 In an earlier article, Schwenk et al. (2008) commented on the importance of 63 stochastic theory visualization for water resources engineering education as follows.
-64 "...most engineering university baccalaureate programs introduce students to these 65 concepts only in the graduate level.
-Our recently concluded survey of curriculum on stochastic theory in water resources engineering education indicate that 84% of all 66 67 courses in nation are graduate level.
-This means that the diverse but foundational 68 concepts making up stochastic theory, such as random variables and processes, probability density functions, moments, geostatistics, autocorrelation, random field 69 70 generation, time-series analysis etc., can overburden freshmen graduate students unless 71 particular care is taken in demonstrating these concepts via real-world examples....
-72 Conventional teaching paradigm for delivering stochastic...continues to rest mostly on text-based pedagogy involving comprehensive stochastic theory books.
-While the 73 74 traditional method is still needed, there is scope to make the subject matter more exciting 75 and 'learner-friendly' by leveraging visualization technology."
+In an earlier article, Schwenk et al. [1] commented on the importance of stochastic theory visualization for water resources engineering education as follows:

+... most engineering university baccalaureate programs introduce students to these concepts only in the graduate level.
+Our recently concluded survey of curriculum on stochastic theory in water resources engineering education indicate that 84% of all courses in nation are graduate level.
+This means that the diverse but foundational concepts making up stochastic theory, such as random variables and processes, probability density functions, moments, geostatistics, autocorrelation, random field generation, time-series analysis etc., can overburden freshmen graduate students unless particular care is taken in demonstrating these concepts via real-world examples...
+Conventional teaching paradigm for delivering stochastic . . . continues to rest mostly on text-based pedagogy involving comprehensive stochastic theory books.
+While the traditional method is still needed, there is scope to make the subject matter more exciting and 'learnerfriendly' by leveraging visualization technology.

-For such a visualization system to be effective for stochastic theory education, Schwenk et al. (2008) further reported that the visualization scheme should have the following features: "(1) real-world application of a wide range of concepts of stochastic theory via a practical tool that allows convenient computational modeling of the variability of natural phenomena; (2) full interactive control to students over the tool to allow them to conveniently and rapidly modify concepts, parameter values through add/remove options, observe corresponding effect and thereby foster inductive learning and generate research curiosity; (3) multi-media and a computer assisted technology, such as a Graphical User Interface (GUI), that combines (1) and (2) and further enhances the user-friendliness of the modular modeling system."
-Although there is not any educational software, to the best of our knowledge, tailored for stochastic theory education in water resources engineering, the interested reader can refer to some examples on visualization tools for environmental education from Lai and Wang (2005), Valocchi and Werth (2004), Li and Liu (2003) and Rivvas et al. (2006).
+For such a visualization system to be effective for stochastic theory education, Schwenk et al. [1] further reported that the visualization scheme should have the following features: (1) real-world application of a wide range of concepts of stochastic theory via a practical tool that allows convenient computational modeling of the variability of natural phenomena; (2) full interactive control to students over the tool to allow them to conveniently and rapidly modify concepts, parameter values through add/remove options, observe corresponding effect and thereby foster inductive learning and generate research curiosity; (3) multimedia and a computer-assisted technology, such as a graphical user interface (GUI), that combines (1) and (2) and further enhances the user-friendliness of the modular modeling system.
+Although there is no any educational software, to the best of our knowledge, tailored for stochastic theory education in water resources engineering, the interested reader can refer to some examples on visualization tools for environmental education from Lai and Wang [2], Valocchi and Werth [3], Li and Liu [4], and Rivvas et al. [5].

-90 The purpose of this paper is to explain the enhancement of an open-source 91 engineering education software called Stochastic Theory Education through 92 Visualization Environment (S.T.E.V.E) version 2.0.
-In an earlier article appearing in the 93 same journal, a proof-of-concept of an earlier version for S.T.E.V.E (named S.T.E.V.E, 94 version 1.0) was articulated (see, Schwenk J., F. Hossain and D.H.
-Huddleston, "A 95 Computer-aided Visualization Tool for Stochastic Theory Education in Water Resources 96 Engineering", Computer Applications in Engineering Education, 2008, in press).
-97 Therein, Schwenk et al. (2008) provided justification for the development of the 98 visualization software on stochastic theory through survey of graduate and undergraduate 99 curriculum across the nation and the perception of classroom instructors willing to use 100 such a free software.
+The purpose of this article is to explain the enhancement of an open-source engineering education software called Stochastic Theory Education through Visualization Environment (STEVE), version 2.0.
+In an earlier article appearing in the same journal, a proof-of-concept of an earlier version for STEVE (named STEVE, version 1.0) was articulated (see, Schwenk et al. [1]).
+Therein, Schwenk et al. [1] provided justification for the development of the visualization software on stochastic theory through survey of graduate and undergraduate curriculum across the nation and the perception of classroom instructors willing to use such a free software.

-While the general concept embedded in STEVE (version 1.0) and its potential for classroom usage that can be afforded was described in that article of Schwenk et al. (2008), specific software building issues were absent for interested software users and makers.
-This paper therefore addresses the software design and implementation aspects along with significant improvements on visualization and user-friendliness (hence, justifiably called version 2.0).
-In essence, this paper is a sequel to Schwenk et al. (2008) as the second part of a two part series.
-Our motivation for such a design and implementation document is to encourage users, specifically software makers, to apply and modify the tool for continual improvement in an open-source fashion.
+While the general concept embedded in STEVE (version 1.0) and its potential for classroom usage that can be afforded was described in that article of Schwenk et al. [1], specific software building issues were absent for interested software users and makers.
+This article therefore addresses the software design and implementation aspects along with significant improvements on visualization and user-friendliness (hence, justifiably called version 2.0).
+In essence, this article is a sequel to Schwenk et al. [1] as the second part of a two part series.
+Our motivation for such a design and implementation document is to encourage users, specifically software makers, to apply and modify the tool for continual improvement in an open-source manner.